Doug Davies (Canadian football)

-Doug Davies (born December 22, 1964) is a former professional Canadian football offensive lineman who played twelve seasons in the Canadian Football League for three different teams.
+Doug Davies (born December 22, 1964) is a Canadian former professional football offensive lineman who played twelve seasons in the Canadian Football League (CFL) for three different teams.
 He played college football at Simon Fraser University.
 He was a part of the Calgary Stampeders' Grey Cup victory in 1992.

 After retirement, he entered chiropractic college in Portland, Oregon at Western States Chiropractic College earning his D.C. license in 2004.
 Currently he practices in downtown Portland.
 He also has two children, Keeley (19), and Wyatt (16), and is married to Dana.

 Doug is also a very accomplish water color artist, and has sold many paintings.